 I didn’t realize how do-able Hawaii was–especially since our stay was completely FREE!!
 We earned this trip with just our day-to-day spending.
 Things like groceries, medical bills, house improvements, car insurance, sports fees, utilities, vet bills, etc. can all be spent on a credit card and earn you points!

 Now you’re probably thinking, well she’s got her hotels covered, but what about flights?!
 Those have to be outrageous!
 Check out my previous post to see how you can earn BOGO Free flights for nearly TWO years!
-Stay tuned to see how our flights from Ohio to Oahu, Oahu to Maui and Maui to Ohio were also all FREE!
+NEXT: see how our flights from Ohio to Oahu, Oahu to Maui and Maui to Ohio were also all FREE!
+Plus, check out some of our other Hawaii posts!

 Leave A Comment